Geometric Tracking Control of Omnidirectional Multirotors for Aggressive Maneuvers: Geometric Tracking Control

-\section{GEOMETRIC TRACKING CONTROL}
+Using the results of~\eqref{dotF} and~\eqref{dotM}, the complete equations of motion, considering the effect of rotor dynamics, can be written as follows:

+From \eqref{eomFF} and \eqref{eomMM}, we can conclude that the adverse effects of rotor dynamics are particularly pronounced when there are large linear and angular jerks ($\ddot{\mathbf{v}}$ and $\ddot{\boldsymbol{\omega}}$), significant misalignment between the force and angular velocity vectors (i.e., $\mathbf{F} \times \boldsymbol{\omega}$), substantial changes in the direction of the angular velocity vector ($\dot{\boldsymbol{\omega}}$), and a large rotor time constant ($\alpha$), as shown in~\eqref{eomFF} and~\eqref{eomMM}.
+Such conditions are prevalent during aggressive flight maneuvers, leading to further degradation of tracking performance if rotor dynamics are neglected.
+To mitigate these issues, we incorporate compensatory measures in the controller design, as detailed in Section~\ref{geo}.

+\section{Geometric Tracking Control}

 In this section, we provide a control method for the omnidirectional multirotor to track the desired pose based on the modeling from Section~\ref{mod}.
-Unlike conventional multirotor controllers~\cite{TaeLee, ACRL}, tracking position and attitude commands are carried out in two different control loops since the translational and rotational dynamics are decoupled.
-We utilized a geometric PD controller, where we do not apply the integral term as it can amplify the rotor's settling time due to its adaptive nature.
-Furthermore, we define force and moment errors to take rotor dynamics into account in the control design.
+Unlike conventional multirotor controllers~\cite{TaeLee, ACRL}, tracking commands are carried out in two independent control loops since the translational and rotational dynamics are decoupled.
+We used a geometric PD controller, where we do not apply the integral term as it can amplify the rotor's settling time due to its integral nature.
+Furthermore, we define force and moment errors to take rotor dynamics into account in the controller design.
+Due to space limitations, we provide a more detailed derivation of the controller and the stability analysis in~\cite{arXiv2}.